-The ultimate goal of the “Zero Resource Speech Challenge” 1 is to construct a system that learn an end-to-end Spoken Dialog (SD) system, in an unknown language, from scratch, using only information available to a language learning infant.
+The ultimate goal of the “Zero Resource Speech Challenge” 1 is to construct a system that learn an end-to-end Spoken Dialog (SD) system, in an unknown language, from scratch, using only raw sensory information available to an early language learner.

 The Zero Resource speech challenge addresses an ambitious fundamental scientific question for Artificial Intelligence: how can a system autonomously acquire language?
 While it is solved, it can help with three practical applications:

 Systems constructed with zero expert resources could provide services for millions of users of ‘low-resource’ languages (keyword search, document classification, etc.)

 Zero resource technologies could help the language documentation effort for the growing number of disappearing languages (tools for automatically discovering/annotating linguistic units).